fred314159265/wls-rs/README.md

 # wls-rust

-Weighted linear regression in pure Rust w/o any 3d party dependencies or frameworks.
+Weighted linear regression in pure Rust with only a single any 3rd party dependency (num-traits).

-Forked to expose as a library crate - the hard work was done by vspaz here: https://github.com/vspaz/wls-rs
+Forked to expose as a library crate & enable generic float support - the hard work was done by vspaz here: https://github.com/vspaz/wls-rs

 ### How-to